EngineeringLast Updated Jul 10, 202411 min read

 You can use these three techniques to help you easily identify points where issues such as memory leaks and buffer overflows may occur, improper input validation, and more.
 Check out SAST vs DAST: what they are and when to use them for more on these techniques.

-Weak authentication and authorization allow attackers to gain higher privileges and do things that may take down the system or collect users’ credit user data.
-DAST can help ensure a user isn’t logged into an app when they are not supposed to or have access to what they shouldn’t have access to.
+Weak authentication and authorization allow attackers to gain higher privileges and do things that may take down the system or collect users’ data.

 Take, for instance, a shared directory.
-Can users with student rights access answer files that can only be accessed by a user with teacher rights?
+Can users with student rights access answer files that should only be accessed by a user with teacher rights?
 Can a user bypass a security question check?
-Such questions should be in your mind while doing the tests.
+Such questions should be in your mind while testing your authentication and authorization protocols.

 Encryption testing